charlestonsoftware/moneypress-ebay/readme.txt

 The following features are now available in the Plus Pack:

 * CSS Theme System - several simple pre-defined themes are available.
 Easily add your own to make listings look exactly right for your site.
+* Additional Default/Shortcode Filters - specify in more detail what products to return.
+* More listing details - turn on/off additional listing details.

 For more information on Plus Pack features, visit the [MoneyPress : eBay Edition](http://www.cybersprocket.com/products/moneypress-ebay-edition/)  pagee.